 - Players who go over a boundary line during play are eliminated.
 (With the exception of opening rush and momentum catches, covered in other sections.)

 - The game will be played with seven no-sting balls provided by the league.

 - Players are expected to provide protective gear as they see fit.
 (Gloves are not permitted).

 - Teams play with a maximum of nine players in any game who are at least 18 years of age, registered, signed the waiver, and paid league dues.

 - If a player arrives after the start of a match, he or she must sit until the start of the next game.

 - The captain is responsible for the operational needs of the team and serve as a liaison between Phoenix Dodgeball officials and their teammates.

-- Substitutes must be approved by each teams captain and Caitlin or Sarah.
+- Substitutes must be approved by each teams captain and Caitlin or Jasmine.
 Cleared players must pay $5 per night to play and sign the waiver.